Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 ### Routing to the rescue
 Let's revert back to the code we created in the [Adding some code reuse](#adding-some-code-reuse) section and see how we could achieve the same functionality using react-router instead.

 React-router is a routing solution for React.
-Using the provided components and hooks, we are able to control the browser URL without ever needing to refresh the page.
+Using the provided components and **hooks**, we are able to control the browser URL without ever needing to refresh the page.
 For example, let's imagine that, instead of using some state to store the selected post, we instead reverted to a more common method which is to use the URL as our selection.
 In a more traditional application, clicking on the `a` element containing the title would send the user to the `/post/1` path of the application for the post with id 1.
 A server would then serve us some HTML containing the content of this post and reverting would again refresh the page to show us the list.
 Suddenly, we have implemented all the functionalities we wanted from the previous section with very little effort.

 One of the big advantages of using a client framework like React is to make pages more dynamic - more reactive if you will - by removing all those calls to the server and page refreshes.
 Instead, the user is never forcefully kicked out of the application for the next page to load from a server, they are always able to interact with the application until they refresh it.
 But how can we use the URL to store our selected post without requiring any refresh?